-- Determination of thermal comfort levels

-- Reasons for heat loss in buildings

-- Natural and mechanical ventilation systems

-- Fresh-air and re-circulation systems

-- Difference between ventilation and air-conditioning

-- Humidifiers and de-humidifiers

-- Selection of ventilation and air-conditioning systems
+- Reasons for heat loss in buildings. - Natural and mechanical ventilation systems. - ♦ Fresh-air and re-circulation systems - Difference between ventilation and air-conditioning. - ♦ Humidifiers and de-humidifiers. - Selection of ventilation and air-conditioning systems

-Evidence requirements
+Evidence Requirements

 Evidence for the knowledge and /or skills of Outcome 3 is provided by a written assignment on the characteristics and requirements of an electric ventilation/air-conditioning system.
-Each candidate will be provided with a room specification including (i) its intended function, (ii) its dimensions, and (iii) its rate of air change.
+Each candidate will be provided with a specification for a room including (i) its intended function (ii) its dimensions (iii) its rate of air change.
 The candidate will use psychrometric charts to determine an appropriate comfort temperature level in the room.